cs1302uga/cs1302-ce11/README.md

    printNode(c.getNext(), 3);
    ```

 1. Compile and run your `Driver` program.
+Then, make sure it passes the `checkstyle` audit.

 1. Write the output from the program in your notes.
 If your expected output does not match the output from the
    program execution, indicate the reason(s) in your notes.